awslabs/aws-iot-device-client/README.md

     "fleet-provisioning": {
         "enabled": [true|false],
         "template-name": "Fleet-Provisioning-Template-Name",
-        "csr-file": "your/path/to/csr/file"
+        "csr-file": "your/path/to/csr/file",
+        "device-key": "your/path/to/device/private/key"
     }
     ...
 }
 ```

-*Note: If CSR file is not provided, the Device Client will use Claim Certificate and Private key for provisioning the device.*
+*Note: If the CSR file or the Device Private Key is not provided, the Device Client will use Claim certificate and Private key for provisioning the device*

 ## Device Defender Feature